avleze/avleze/README.md

 ## 😄 Hi there!😄
-I'm Antonio Vélez, a 26-year-old Ph.D. student of Computer Science at the University of Cádiz and Backend developer at [idealista](https://www.idealista.com).
+I'm Antonio Vélez, a 26-year-old Ph.D. student of Computer Science at the University of Cádiz and Backend Developer at [idealista](https://www.idealista.com).

 ### 🔙 My beginnings
 I have always been related to computers.
 My father was also a programmer in the 80s when he used BASIC and Clipper.
 He also attended a Cobol course that never applied to his job.
 Then, he left the job and moved to the public administration.
 After that, he continued trying to code just for fun and learning C++, but he didn't achieve it and lost interest in coding.